 Video Gaming and Overuse of Electronic Devices

 There is nothing inherently “wrong” with video games.
-It is true that some games are more violent than others, and parents are always advised to make the final decision about what games their student plays.
+It is true that some games are more violent than others, and parents are always advised to make the final decision about what games their child/teen plays.
 In the same way, access to the Internet and social media, with parents’ oversight, can be part of normal life for youth.

 HOWEVER, excessive time spent on video gaming and other electronic devices has grown to become a problem in many households of middle school and high school age students.
 For a while, parents may complain about this, but not take it that seriously, as “so many kids are doing it” – it seems “normal.”
-In addition to excessive time spent, there is also concern about some of the content students are accessing online, and about some of their interactions on social media.
+In addition to excessive time spent, there is also concern about some of the content children and teens are accessing online, and about some of their interactions on social media.

 - Neglecting other activities they used to enjoy (sports, music, scouts, other)